 4. Get buy-in

-Project managers report that about a third of all their projects fail because of a lack of involvement from senior leadership.
+Successful project management requires strong support from sponsors or senior leadership.
 Getting project buy-in from the C-suite helps ensure each project’s goals are on track with organizational priorities, helps create champions for the project’s completion, and shows individual team members how critical the project is to the company’s overall success.

 HR efforts can benefit from the same approach — whether it’s rolling out a new set of core values or instituting a new payroll process, your efforts risk failure without buy-in from the top.
 Involve leadership in your decision making, or better yet, ensure HR has a seat at the executive team table.